YaLi1024/Heatwave-related_PTBs_assessment/README.md

 3. _07- Human capital consequence estimates.R_ performs the last step of the article.

 Raw data are all stored in the "data" folder.
-The introduction and usage of these data have been detailed introduced at the top of corresponding R script list above.
+The description and usage of these data have been detailed introduced at the top of corresponding R script list above.